davekilian/davekilian.github.com/_posts/2012-07-15-multiplayer-i.markdown

 [Networking for Game Programmers](http://gafferongames.com/networking-for-game-programmers) series.
 In particular, I won't be covering packet transport layers because Glenn does it so well.
 He explains client/server gameplay at a high level;
-this series covers the same with more technical detail.
+this series covers the same in greater technical detail.

 The following is a list of documents I consulted when developing multiplayer for nullZERO.
 You may also find them useful: